 What is eSIM and how is it different from a physical SIM?

-An eSIM or embedded SIM is a small chip embedded on the motherboard of the device which cannot be changed or swapped out, thus defeating the entire purpose of the SIM slot on the device.
-It is very small as compared to a nano-sized SIM card, which makes it easier to be included in smaller devices.
-Also, since they are embedded into the motherboard and no longer require a SIM slot, a lot of that space can be utilized in other ways.
+An eSIM or embedded SIM is a small chip embedded on the motherboard of the device that cannot be changed or swapped out, thus, defeating the whole purpose of a SIM slot on the device.
+It is pretty small compared to a nano-SIM card, which comes as an advantage and makes it easier to include on smaller devices.
+Also, because eSIM is embedded into the motherboard and does not require a SIM slot, a lot of that space can be utilized in several other ways.

-An eSIM is very different from a physical SIM in the sense that it allows storing multiple network profiles, which make porting to a different network much simpler than before.
-Also, switching to a country’s local carrier as soon as you land in one is more convenient now than ever before.
-There are a lot of companies that have started providing such services.
-One of them is GigSky which allows you to switch to one of the supported network carriers of the visiting country.
-And the best part about these services is that they can be performed remotely from the device itself, and no longer require you to visit a store.
-This would save a ton of money which the network providers would otherwise levy on as roaming charges.
+An eSIM is very different from a physical SIM in the sense that it allows for storing multiple network profiles, which makes porting to a different network much simpler than before.
+In addition, it also makes switching to a country’s local carrier (as soon as you land in one) more convenient than ever before.
+As of now, there are a lot of companies providing such services.
+One such is GigSky, which allows you to switch to the supported network carriers of the country you visit.
+The best part about getting started with these services is that they can be performed remotely from the device itself, without requiring you to visit a store.
+Using eSIM in a country you visit saves you a ton of money that the network providers would otherwise levy on as roaming charges.

 Who is using eSIM?

-Let’s consider an example, say there are few devices, all on the same carrier, X. After a certain period of time, there arises a situation where the carrier is changed to Y. In such a situation, eSIM would make things simpler because of its ability to switch network profiles remotely.
+For instance, let’s consider a scenario, say there are few devices present on the same carrier, X.At some point in time, the carrier is now changed (Y).
+In this situation, an eSIM would make things simpler with the ability to switch network profiles remotely.
 Thus, resuming the services as before.

-With so many advantages over a physical SIM, one thing is for sure, the eSIM is here to say and make an impression in the telecommunication industry sooner than later.
+With so many advantages over a physical SIM, one thing is for sure the eSIM is here to say and make an impression in the telecommunication industry sooner than later.